uhmchris/EE260/morea/home.md

 ## About the instructor

-[Chris Manloloyo](https://github.com/uhmchris) is a Professor of Electrical Engineering at the University of Hawaii.
+[Chris Manloloyo](https://github.com/uhmchris) Department of Electrical Engineering at the University of Hawaii.